 To learn more about how to avoid exposure to asbestos, check out these tips.

 What to Do if You Think You’ve Been Exposed to Asbestos

 Symptoms of asbestos-related cancer can take 20 to 50 years to appear.
 Unfortunately, countless innocent workers and their families are just now realizing their exposure decades prior could be harmful.

 If you think you or a loved one was exposed to asbestos, especially in the workplace, you may be at risk of developing asbestos-related lung cancer or mesothelioma.
 It is important to inform your primary-care doctor that this exposure exists.
 Diagnosing mesothelioma and asbestos-related lung cancer can be difficult because symptoms often mimic other less-serious diseases.
 If you experience any of the symptoms associated with mesothelioma, seek medical attention.

-Even if you haven’t developed an asbestos-related cancer, there are steps you can take now to protect you and your family in the chance it happens in the future.
+Even if you haven’t developed asbestos-related cancer, there are steps you can take now to protect yourself and your family in the chance it happens in the future.